“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 ”Be careful—watch out for attacks from Satan, your great enemy.
 He prowls around like a hungry, roaring lion, looking for some victim to tear apart.”

-“The one who does what is sinful is of the devil, because the devil has been sinning from the beginning.
+1John 3:8 (NIV): “The one who does what is sinful is of the devil, because the devil has been sinning from the beginning.
 The reason the Son of God appeared was to destroy the devil’s work.”

 Dad described standing on the beach at Malibu on a cold winter day, watching near-perfect waves rolling in without a single surfer in the water.
 That image has stuck with me.
 I fantasize about what it would have been like to paddle out in my toasty O’Neill wetsuit to have Malibu to myself back then.
 Just thinking about it gets me stoked.

-It would be a surfer’s paradise.
+It would have been a surfer’s paradise.

 For me, heaven brings that surfing paradise into sight.
 I can envision waves better than Malibu peeling off perfectly without a soul in the water.
 I am giddy with anticipation to paddle out.
-Getting a clear picture of my future in heaven has completely changed my perspective on life.
+Getting a clearer picture of my future in heaven has completely changed my perspective on life.
 For a God who moves mountains (3), waves in the world hereafter seem to be within reach.